Arithmetic completely regular codes: Introduction

-The layout of the paper is as follows.
-After an introductory section outlining the required background, we explore products of completely regular codes in Hamming graphs.
-First noting (Prop.~\ref{PCxC'crimplesbothcr}) that a completely regular product must arise from completely regular constituents, we determine in Proposition \ref{Pprodcrc} exactly when the product of two completely regular codes in two Hamming graphs is completely regular.
-At this point, the role of the arithmetic property becomes clear and we present a generic form for the quotient matrix of such a code in Lemma \ref{Ltridiageigenvalues}.
 With this preparatory material out of the way, we are then ready to present the main results in Section \ref{Subsec:classification}.
-Applying the celebrated theorem of Leonard, Theorem \ref{Tarithmeticquo} provides powerful limitations on the combinatorial structure of a quotient of a Hamming graph when the underlying completely regular partition is composed of arithmetic codes.
+Applying the celebrated theorem of Leonard, Theorem \ref{Tarithmeticquo} imposes powerful limitations on the combinatorial structure of a quotient of a Hamming graph when the underlying completely regular partition is composed of arithmetic codes.
 Stronger results are obtained in Proposition \ref{Pcliques}, Theorem \ref{Tbreakdown} and Proposition \ref{PnotDoob} when one makes additional assumptions about the minimum distance of the codes or the specific structure of the quotient.
 When $C$ is a linear completely regular code with the arithmetic property and $C$ has minimum distance at least three and covering radius at most two, we show that $C$ is closely related to some Hamming code.
 These results are summarized in Theorem \ref{Tproductrho=1}, which gives a full classification of possible codes and quotients in the linear case (always assuming the arithmetic and completely regular properties) and Corollary \ref{CHammingquo} which characterizes Hamming quotients of Hamming graphs.